-Minnesota Statutes Chapter 353 sets the rates for employer and employee contributions.
-Basic Plan members and Coordinated Plan members were required to contribute 9.1% and 6.25%, respectively, of their annual covered salary in calendar year 2014.
-Coordinated Plan members contributed 6.5% of pay in 2015.
-In calendar year 2014, the Academy was required to contribute 11.78% of pay for Basic Plan members and 7.25% for Coordinated Plan members.
-In 2015, employer rates increased to 7.5% in the Coordinated Plan.
-The Academy's contributions to the GERF for the plan's fiscal year ended June 30, 2015, were \$ 42,757.
-The Academy's contributions were equal to the required contributions for each year as set by state statute.
+Basic Plan members and Coordinated Plan members were required to contribute 9.1% and 6.5% of pay, respectively, in fiscal year 2016.
+In fiscal year 2016, the District was required to contribute 11.78% of pay for Basic Plan members and 7.5% for Coordinated Plan members.
+The District's contributions to the GERF for the year ended June 30, 2016, were \$44,079.
+The District's contributions were equal to the required contributions as set by state statute.